usc-ee209/course_website/assignments/lab3.md

 - Download the [skeleton file and testbench file](http://ee.usc.edu/~redekopp/ee457/ee457_scpu.zip) which contains a nearly complete single-cycle CPU that you will pipeline.
 Follow the instructions in the handout for each part.  **Be sure you do the Part 0 work which is necessary for part 1 to work.**

+- To hand assemble your code and convert to hex we provide a helpful [Excel spreadsheet](http://ee.usc.edu/~redekopp/ee457/ee457_lab3_instruc_ss.xlsx).
+You may use it if you desire.

 ### Submission

 #### Part 1